-Picking up on a post from yesterday at the NonVeniPacem blog, here is the full text of +Ganswein’s infamous speech of 20 May ARSH 2016 delivered at the Gregorianum in Rome, which I have been told was pre-read and heartily approved by Pope Benedict himself.
-The text here is the official translation of the original Italian by the bilingual American vaticanista Diane Montagna, done before she was hired away from Aleteia by LifeSiteNews in a major hiring coup for LifeSite.
+Here below is the full text of +Ganswein’s infamous speech of 20 May ARSH 2016 delivered at the Gregorianum in Rome, which I have been told by people in the know was pre-read and heartily approved by Pope Benedict himself.
+The text here is the official translation of the original Italian by the bilingual American vaticanista Diane Montagna.

-What Mr. NonVeniPacem picked up on was an aspect of the speech that I had forgotten. +Ganswein analogized Pope Benedict’s attempted “expansion of the Petrine ministry” into a “collegial, synodal office”, a “fundamental transformation” such that the Papacy would “never be the same again” to THE IMMACULATE CONCEPTION.
++Ganswein analogized Pope Benedict’s attempted “expansion of the Petrine ministry” into a “collegial, synodal office”, a “fundamental transformation” such that the Papacy would “never be the same again” …to THE IMMACULATE CONCEPTION.

 Hey, remember that time when you quit your job just like any other resignation, and how that was so totally normal and non-extraordinary that your closest associates declared, with your approval, that it was, you know, like the IMMACULATE CONCEPTION?
 Like God creating His own Mother and holding her free of the stain of Original Sin by the merit of His own death on the Cross 50 years +/- later?
 You know, completely, totally normal and in no way different than any other resignation?

 But remember folks, if you think it even POSSIBLE that there is any sort of problem here, you are a crazy fantasist.